 expiratory flow rates are compared with charts that list normal values for sex,

 A person's personal best is his or her

 highest peak flow.
-This is the number you use to find the correct asthma zones.
+This is a number you can use to find the correct asthma zones.

-The personal best is used in the written plan that says what to do during a
+The personal best may be used in the written plan that says what to do during a

 You determine your or your child's